 Crucial for the Bulgarian macroeconomic and financial stability is the stability and predictability of the exchange rate regime and credibility.
-For now, in society, in general, there is consensus on the need Currency Board and the current fixed exchange rate of the BGN to the EUR be maintained until Bulgaria joins the euro zone.
+For now, in society, in general, there is consensus on the need Currency Board and the current fixed exchange rate of the BGN to the EUR be maintained until Bulgaria joins the euro zone (in the middle of 2018, the country apply for joining the ERM II -Single Currency Facility, along with an application for close co-operation with the ECB on banking supervision and in 2020, the membership is already a fact).
 Also conducted in 2016 a review of the assets and stress tests of banks in the country (and then the insurance and pension companies) should also have a positive effect on the stability of the financial sector.